-Employees' and employer's contribution levels are based on percentages of pensionable pay set nationally by the Home Office and subject to recalculation by the Government Actuary's Department.
-The last recalculation was as at 31/3/2008 and the next recalculation date is unknown.
+Employees' and employer's contribution levels are based on percentages of pensionable pay set nationally by the Home Office and subject to by the Government Actuary's Department.
+The last revaluation was as at 31/3/2008 and the next revaluation date is unknown.